aquasecurity/kube-bench/README.md

 ## Output

-There are three output states:
+There are four output states:
+- [PASS] indicates that the test was run successfully, and passed.
-- [PASS] and [FAIL] indicate that a test was run successfully, and it either passed or failed.
+- [FAIL] indicates that the test was run successfully, and failed.
+The remediation output describes how to correct the configuration, or includes an error message describing why the test could not be run.
 - [WARN] means this test needs further attention, for example it is a test that needs to be run manually.
+Check the remediation output for further information.
 - [INFO] is informational output that needs no further action.

 Note:
 - If the test is Manual, this always generates WARN (because the user has to run it manually)
 - If the test is Scored, and kube-bench was unable to run the test, this generates FAIL (because the test has not been passed, and as a Scored test, if it doesn't pass then it must be considered a failure).
 - If the test is Not Scored, and kube-bench was unable to run the test, this generates WARN.
 - If the test is Scored, type is empty, and there are no `test_items` present, it generates a WARN.
+This is to highlight tests that appear to be incompletely defined.

 ## Configuration